 The History Of Statin Drug Development

-The history of the discovery and isolation of lovastatin, the first FDA approved statin, is worthy of a digression here as I think it illustrates the process of discovery, isolation and characterization of a chemical that becomes a safe and effective treatment.
+The history of the discovery and isolation of lovastatin, the first FDA-approved statin, is worthy of a digression here as I think it illustrates the process of discovery, isolation and characterization of a chemical from a natural source that becomes a safe and effective treatment that doctors can prescribe.

 “Citrinin strongly inhibited HMGCoA reductase and, furthermore, lowered serum cholesterol levels in rats.
 However, the research was suspended because of its toxicity to the kidneys. “

-End spent another 10 years isolating another promising HMG-CoA reductase inhibitor, “compactin, ” from mold and studying it in rats and other animals.
-Compactin demonstrated marked cholesterol lowering properties in dogs and monkeys and in the few humans who received it but the pharmaceutical company he worked for shut down the project after it appeared that in doses 200 x what were considered appropriate, it increased lymphoma risk in dogs.
+Endo spent another 10 years isolating another promising HMG-CoA reductase inhibitor, “compactin, ” from mold and studying it in rats and other animals.
+Compactin demonstrated marked cholesterol-lowering properties in dogs and monkeys and in the few humans who received it but the pharmaceutical company he worked for shut down the project after it appeared that in doses 200 times what were considered appropriate, it increased lymphoma risk in dogs.

-The large pharmaceutical company, Merck, got wind of Endo’s studies with compactin, studied his data and realized the potential of similar but safer HMG-CoA reductase inhibitors.
-Drugs which inhibited HMG-coA reductase were now being termed statins.
+The large pharmaceutical company, Merck, got wind of Endo’s studies with compactin, studied his data, and realized the potential of similar but safer HMG-CoA reductase inhibitors.
+Drugs that inhibited HMG-CoA reductase were now being termed statins.